joelea/dojo-participant-repo/docker-testing/README.md

 ## Next Steps

-If you finish the first task, start tackling these extensions in-order.
-Remember to write tests, and that Google is your friend!

-0. Find all phone numbers which begin with "650", "(650)", etc.
-0. Do a live migration in Java from Postgres to MySQL
+If you finish the first task, try writing a migration to make the data model make more sense, or refactor the code to have the same test coverage but less test code.